stringer-rss/stringer/README.md

 Password: {your-stringer-password}
 ```

 Currently, only reading is supported and this is kind of a hack so please report any issues you run into.
+If you have previously setup Stringer, you will need to migrate your database and run `rake change_password` for the API key to be setup properly.

 ---